lefthand/Node-JS-Bootstrap/README.md

-This project servers to give a basic node.js setup using mongodb.
+This project servrs to give a basic node.js setup using mongodb.
 This aims to be a bootstrap for other projects to be built upon.

 Stack
 =====